 Contact A Defense Contractor Fraud Whistleblower Attorney Today

 Jeffrey Newman understands defense contractor fraud, and he is knowledgeable in the unique practice area surrounding qui tam lawsuits.
 If you know about misconduct involving defense contracts, we want to hear from you.
-Jeffrey Newman Law has what it takes to successfully pursue FCA claims and the fair reward that whistleblowers deserve.
+Newman & Shapiro has what it takes to successfully pursue FCA claims and the fair reward that whistleblowers deserve.
 Contact us today to get started on your case.